Sideshow Bob: Other media

 In addition to regular roles in the television series, Sideshow Bob has made several appearances in other Simpsons media.
-Kelsey Grammer recorded several Sideshow Bob lines for The Simpsons Movie, but the scene was cut.
+Kelsey Grammer recorded several Sideshow Bob lines for The Simpsons Movie, but the scene was cut; the deleted scene shows him amongst the angry mob, intent on killing Bart until he learns that the mob is apparently after Homer only, prompting him to leave in disappointment.
 Sideshow Bob has made regular appearances in the monthly Simpsons Comics, and several of Kelsey Grammer's singing performances have been included in The Simpsons CD compilations.
 His performance of the H.M.S.
 Pinafore in "Cape Feare" was later included on the album Go Simpsonic with The Simpsons, and the song "The Very Reason That I Live" from "The Great Louse Detective" was included on The Simpsons: Testify.
 A previously unaired song, "Hullaba Lula", originally written for "Day of the Jackanapes", was also included on that compilation.
 The producers modeled the song after "Zip-a-Dee-Doo-Dah", but were forced to remove the song from the episode when they were unable to obtain the rights to it.

 In The Simpsons Game, released in November 2007, Bob has a speaking cameo appearance at the end of the chapter titled "Invasion of the Yokel-Snatchers" in which he was working with Kang and Kodos.
 Sideshow Bob appears in the 1991 The Simpsons Arcade Game, on the fifth level where he is pulling a cart containing a roast chicken health pick up.
 Bob was also included as a level boss in the 1991 video game Bart vs. the Space Mutants.
 Sideshow Bob plays a lead role in The Simpsons Ride, which opened at Universal Studios Florida and Universal Studios Hollywood in May 2008.
 Voiced by Grammer, he is the main villain in the ride, having escaped from prison to get revenge on the Simpson family.

 In The Simpsons: Tapped Out, a city-building game released in February 2012, Sideshow Bob occurs as a bonus.
 Popping up every couple hours, the players are given a chance to tap on him to receive a small sum of money, and "send" him to jail.
 In a later update to the game, Sideshow Bob also has a stand in Krusty Land, where players get to pop balloons for a chance to win donuts and Krusty tickets.
 The Simpsons: Tapped Out Terwilligers content update was released April 14, 2015 and has several references to the Simpsons episodes with Sideshow Bob.
 This game event was split in 3 acts and ended June 4, 2015.
-New characters, skins and costumes include Sideshow Bob, Cecil Terwilliger, Gino Terwilliger, Francesca Terwilliger, Dr. Robert Terwilliger Sr., Judith Underdunk, Captain Bob, and Opera Krusty.
+New characters, skins and costumes include Sideshow Bob, Cecil Terwilliger, Gino Terwilliger, Francesca Terwilliger, Dr. Robert Terwilliger Sr., Judith Onderdonk, Captain Bob, and Opera Krusty.
 Most of the event action takes place at Monsarno Research and Opera House.